3 Critical Areas That Leaders Must Navigate When Working Remotely

 This is where accountability intersects with conversations.
-Conversations that explain the goals, conversations that seek agreement on goals and conversations that monitor the progress of goals.
+Conversations that explain the goals, conversations that seek agreement on goals and conversations that monitor the progress of goals are all critical.
 These conversations help employees to take ownership.
 This sets them up to be successful.
 Accountability is something that has to be accepted for that person to take ownership of what they have to achieve and the qualities that they have to demonstrate.
-The best way to get people to accept accountability is to create the environment that allows it to happen.
-The environment begins with conversation and psychological safety.
+The best way to get people to accept accountability is to create an environment that allows it to happen.
+The environment begins with a conversation and psychological safety.

 Conclusion: What we have seen here is how having the right conversations, developing psychological safety and creating a climate of accountability collaborate to create an environment that would inspire employees, achieve synergy and drive performance.
 This is not a quick fix.
 It requires from leaders, a level of commitment and consistency that would send a clear and powerful message that employees will value.